kcz358/GNN_train_test_pipeline/README.md

 # GNN_train_test_pipeline
+NTU SC4020 CZ/CE 4032 Data Mining and Analytic project 1 repo

-A simple GNN training and testing node classification pipeline using torchgeometric as tools
+A simple GNN training and testing node classification pipeline using torchgeometric as tools.
+Current testing pipeline only ensures that you can run Cora, PubMed, Citesteer under Planetoid and PPI datasets.
+For other datasets, modification needs to be done on the code.

 # Usage

+## Prepare environment

 To start training the model, you should first prepare you json config file.